raivo-otp/issuer-icons/README.md

 ## Security

 If you discover a security vulnerability, we would like to know about it so we can take steps to address it as quickly as possible.
-Please refer to the [security policy](https://github.com/raivo-otp/issuer-icons/blob/master/SECURITY.md) for information on reporting vulnerabilities.
+Please report your vulnerability via our [HackerOne](https://hackerone.com/raivo) program.
+If you want to know more about how we keep Raivo OTP secure, check out the [security policy](https://github.com/raivo-otp/issuer-icons/blob/master/SECURITY.md).

 ## Privacy